The SOPHIE search for northern extrasolar planets. XVI. HD 158259: A compact planetary system in a near-3:2 mean motion resonance chain: Impact of the noise model on the planet detection

 \subsection{Selection with cross validation}

-Fig.~\ref{fig:l1perio} is obtained with a correlated noise model.
 In this section, we present the noise model chosen and the sensitivity of the detection to the noise model.

-The various sources of noise in the RV are modelled as in~\cite{haywood2014} by a correlated Gaussian noise model.
+The various sources of noise in the RV were modeled as in~\cite{haywood2014} by a correlated Gaussian noise model.
 In practice, one chooses a parametrization of the covariance matrix of the noise $V(\theta)$, where the element of $V$ at index $k,l$ depends on $|t_k-t_l|$ and a vector of parameters $\theta$.
 In the following analysis, the parametrization chosen for $V$ is such that its element at index $k,l$ is

-Where $\sigma_k$, is the nominal measurement uncertainty, $\sigma_W$ is an additional white noise, $\sigma_{C}$ is a calibration noise, where $c$ equals one if measurements $k$ ans $l$ are taken within the same night and to zero otherwise. $\sigma_{R}$ and $\tau_R$ parametrize a correlated noise, which might originate from the star or the instrument. $\sigma_{QP}, \tau_R $ and $P_\mathrm{act}$ parametrize a quasi-periodic covariance, which would originate from spots or faculae.
+where $\sigma_k$ is the nominal measurement uncertainty, $\sigma_W$ is an additional white noise, $\sigma_{C}$ is a calibration noise, and where $c$ equals one if measurements $k$ and $l$ are taken within the same night and zero otherwise.
+The quantities $\sigma_{R}$ and $\tau_R$ parametrize a correlated noise, which might originate from the star or the instrument.
+Additionally, $\sigma_{QP}, \tau_{QP} $, and $P_\mathrm{act}$ parametrize a quasi-periodic covariance, potentially resulting from spots or faculae.
 The form of this covariance is compatible with the \texttt{spleaf} software~\citep{delisle2019b} and, except for the calibration noise, the \textsc{CELERITE} model~\citep{foremanmackey2017}.